mgrygles/buildstuff2020-workshop/openshift/1-Prereqs.md

    ![cluster details](images/cluster-details.png)

-1. Access the OpenShift Web Console with the blue button:
+1. Access the OpenShift Web Console with the blue button.
+The OpenShift Web Console will open in a new tab.

    ![os console](images/os-console.png)